Miladxsar23/smartstepper/packages/react/README.md

-**SmartStepper: A State Machine-Driven Multi-Step Form Component for React**
+**smart-stepper: A State Machine-Driven Multi-Step Form Component for React**

 **Introduction**